A Super Girl Scout Makes Movies To Make Life Better For Vulnerable Girls

 These are the component parts that make up the initiative she calls Project GREET: Girl Rights: Engage, Empower, Train.

 That was also why Satpathy was in New York.
-Girl Scouts of America was giving her its highest honor, the National Gold Award, in a ceremony at the United Nations on October 11, the International Day of the Girl.
+Girl Scouts of the USA was giving her its highest honor, the National Gold Award, in a ceremony at the United Nations on October 11, the International Day of the Girl.
 The day highlights the challenges that girls face around the world — and celebrates the remarkable girls making a difference.

-"Gold Award Girl Scouts demonstrate how girls are creating positive, sustainable change to improve their communities and the world," said Girl Scouts of America CEO Sylvia Acevedo in an official statement.
+"Gold Award Girl Scouts demonstrate how girls are creating positive, sustainable change to improve their communities and the world," said Girl Scouts CEO Sylvia Acevedo in an official statement.
 "They are well on their way to becoming the business leaders, activists, scientists, entrepreneurs, policymakers and artists who will build our collective future."

 Born in Bangalore, India, Satpathy moved with her family to northern California when she was 11 and currently attends a public high school there.
 We spoke to her at the Girl Scouts' headquarters in New York.
 This conversation has been edited for clarity and length.